kaleidoscope-dev/ABC-Pop/readme.txt

 Unless specified otherwise, MIT license applies to all elements of this software.

-Software not covered by MIT license included in this software and are covered by their own license:
+Software not covered by MIT license included in this software and is covered by their own license:

 SDL library
 SDL2_gfx